 Support from the Tasmanian Institute of Learning and Teaching

 The Peer Professional Learning Program for Awards (PPLP for Awards) is a highly successful professional learning program aimed towards developing quality teaching award applications, from Citations onwards (please refer to pathway below).
 The program utilises the UTAS Peer Learning Framework (Skalicky & Brown 2009) as the basis for staff to engage in peer-based professional learning, whilst also providing access to peer leadership and mentoring opportunities in a group supported environment.

 Peer Review Panel

-Staff applying for UTAS Teaching Awards (excepting Teaching Merit Certificates) and all National OLT Awards are invited to submit no more than two drafts of their application for blind peer review.
+Staff applying for UTAS Teaching Awards (excepting Teaching Merit Certificates) and all National Awards are invited to submit no more than two drafts of their application for blind peer review.
 Applicants will receive feedback on their draft applications within two weeks of submission.
-Please refer to the key dates to ensure your application is submitted to TILT (Awards.Grants@utas.edu.au) in enough time to access this support.
+Please refer to the key dates to ensure your application is submitted to Awards.Grants@utas.edu.au in enough time to access this support.